johnwhitington/cpdf-source/README.md

 ===========

 Free for non-commercial use.
 See LICENSE for details.
-Copyright Coherent Graphics Ltd 2022.
+Copyright Coherent Graphics Ltd 2023.

 This code builds two things:

 a) The CPDF PDF Command Line Tools, which are a popular commercial command line tool for editing PDF files.

-b) cpdf as an OCaml library, for which presently-scanty documentation is here:
+b) cpdf as an OCaml library, for which documentation is here:

 [https://coherentpdf.com/cpdf/](https://coherentpdf.com/cpdf/)